pereiramemo/BiG-MEx/README.md

 ```

-The figures Condensation_rare_div_est.pdf and PKS_KS_rare_div_est.pdf are generated showing a comparison between the Condensation and PKS_KS domain diversity between samples, respectively.
+The figures Condensation_rare_div_est.pdf and PKS_KS_rare_div_est.pdf are generated showing a comparison of the Condensation and PKS_KS domain diversity between samples, respectively.

 Condensation rarefaction